cheshire137/gh-notifications-snoozer/README.md

     npm install
     npm test

 You can run just the style checker by itself with `npm run-script style`.
+You can run just the tests by themselves with `npm run-script unit-tests`.